Skip to navigation Skip to content

 • Initial registration of Healthcare Provider Individual applications, where the provider's profession is not within coverage of the Australian Health Practitioner Regulation Agency (Ahpra) and maintenance of all Healthcare Provider Identifier - Individuals (HPI-I) records

-• Registration of Individual Healthcare Identifiers (IHI) where the individual does not have a Medicare or Department of Veteran's Affairs entitlement
+• Registration of Individual Healthcare Identifiers (IHI) where the individual does not have a Medicare or Department of Veterans' Affairs (DVA) entitlement

 Objectives

-The Quality Checking process for the HI Service program aims to ensure quality is maintained or improved and processing errors are reduced or eliminated.
+The Quality Checking process for the HI Service program aims to make sure:

 Roles and responsibilities